Welcome to the Fly Your Ride competition!

 - Creativity – What was it about your design that was new, special, or original?
 We award prizes for creative thinking, even if your vehicle doesn't go the distance.

-- Distance – We will award a prize for the vehicle that jumps the widest gap and is able to touch the horizontal ramp surface on the other side.
+- Distance – We will award a prize for the vehicle that jumps the widest gap and is able to land within the planes established by the ramp on the other side.

 PRIZES (one for each age category):